harel-coffee/OmicLearn-auto/README.md

 Detailed instructions on how to get started with OmicLearn can be found **[here.](https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Using)**

-On this page, you can click on the titles listed in the *Table of Contents*, which contains instructions for each section.
+On this page, you can click on the titles listed in the *Table of Contents*, which contain instructions for each section.

 ## Contributing
 All contributions are welcome. 👍

 📰 To get started, please check out our **[`CONTRIBUTING`](https://github.com/OmicEra/OmicLearn/blob/master/CONTRIBUTING.md)** guidelines.

 When contributing to **OmicLearn**, please **[open a new issue](https://github.com/OmicEra/OmicLearn/issues/new/choose)** to report the bug or discuss the changes you plan before sending a PR (pull request).

-Also, be aware that you agree to the **[`OmicEra Individual Contributor License Agreement`](https://github.com/OmicEra/OmicLearn/blob/master/CLA.md)** by submitting your code. 🤝
+We appreciate community contributions to the repository.
+By signing our **[`OmicEra Individual Contributor License Agreement`](https://github.com/OmicEra/OmicLearn/blob/master/CLA.md)**, we ensure that the community is free to use your contributions.  🤝